 Turn down heat to medium.
 Add half the curry powder and cook for another minute or so.

-Season the chicken with salt and pepper, plus the remaining curry powder and the cumin.
+Season the chicken with salt and pepper, plus the remaining curry powder, garam masala (if using) and the cumin.
 Push the onions to one side of the pan, away from the heat.

 Add the chicken and cook about 2 minutes.
 Turn the meat on the other side and cook another two minutes.